revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Spark is used as a general-purpose distributing data processing system, which is used to use in a wide range.
-A Spark is used for Storage as well as processing.
-As we know, the spark has its cluster management for computation, so it uses Hadoop storage for storing data.
+Spark is used as a general-purpose distributing data processing system, which is used to use in a wide range.A Spark is used for Storage as well as processing.As we know, the spark has its cluster management for computation, so it uses Hadoop storage for storing data.
 Component of Spark:
 1. Spark SQL
 2. Spark Streaming